 It's been murder waiting for Tim Bowen's latest instalment of idioms, but it's here now!

-Of course, if you commit a real crime, you have to make sure that you keep well away from the long arm of the law (the police), otherwise known as the boys in blue or the Old Bill, or you might end up behind bars (in prison).
+Of course, if you commit a real crime, you have to make sure that you keep well away from the long arm of the law (the police), otherwise known as the boys in blue or the Old Bill, or you might end up up before the beak (in court) and banged up (imprisoned) behind bars (in jail).

 Some people are a law unto themselves (refusing to behave like everyone else or believing they can do whatever they want to do), while others take the law into their own hands (punish someone in their own way without involving the police or the courts), perhaps because they feel that they are above the law (not affected by it or subject to it).

 Someone who you feel has charged you over the odds for something can be described as having robbed you blind, as in, 'I can't believe how much he charged me for those curtains.
 He robbed me blind.'